chrishaub/Web-Design-Challenge/README.md

 Created a visualization dashboard website using visualizations created in a past project.
 Specifically, plotted [weather data](Resources/cities.csv).

-In building this dashboard, created individual pages for each plot and a means by which can navigate between them.
-These pages contain the visualizations and their corresponding explanations.
+In building this dashboard, created individual pages for a plot and a means by which can navigate between them.
+This page contains the visualization and their corresponding explanations.
 Created a landing page, page where can see a comparison of all of the plots.

 ### Website